How to stop ads on Facebook in 2023

 The bottom line

-To sum up, Facebook ads aren’t only annoying but can also be invasive, irrelevant, and a security risk.
+Facebook ads aren’t only annoying but can be invasive, irrelevant, and a security risk.
 However, since ads are how free platforms like Facebook sustain their operations, the companies won’t be getting rid of them anytime soon.

 Luckily, there are easy fixes for this problem.
-For starters, a well-rounded ad blocker like NordVPN Threat Protection can easily block ads on Facebook.
+For starters, a well-rounded ad blocker like Total Adblock can easily block ads on Facebook.
 Other alternatives include adjusting ad preferences on Facebook, hiding ads, and reporting ads.

 FAQ